1. Home

 The exchange of contracts makes the sale legally binding; however, there are a number of stages to this process.

-Your conveyancer will first provide a draft contract for you to agree and sign, which will outline the Particulars of Sale, Conditions of Sale and the agreed date of completion.
+Your conveyancer will first provide a draft contract for you to agree and sign.
+The draft will outline the Particulars of Sale, Conditions of Sale and the agreed date of completion.
 The completed draft contract is then sent to the buyer’s conveyancer.
 Once this has been approved by everyone, the contract will be drawn up for you to sign.

 Once signed, the conveyancers will exchange contracts.
 This is also the stage at which the buyer’s deposit will be transferred.

-On the date of completion – when the property is legally transferred to the new owner – the buyer’s conveyancer will arrange to transfer the outstanding money to the seller's solicitor.
-The completion date is also usually the date the seller needs to be out of the property, and the keys need to be given to the estate agent to hand on to the new owners.
+On the date of completion, the buyer's conveyancer will arrange the transfer of any outstanding money.
+This is when the property is legally transferred to the new owner and the money will go to the seller's solicitor.
+The completion date is also usually the date the seller needs to be out of the property.
+The keys will need to be given to the estate agent to hand on to the new owners.

-You can find out more in our 'stages of the conveyancing process' guide
+You can learn more in our 'stages of the conveyancing process' guide.

 Choosing a conveyancer